AA/PPS 02.01.01 - Academic Credit Courses

 PROCEDURES FOR PROPOSAL ROUTING

-Course addition and deletion forms will be submitted through the following reviews as noted in the CIM workflow steps:
+Course addition and deletion forms will be submitted through the following reviews, as noted in the CIM workflow steps:

 department or school faculty (from the unit proposing the course addition or deletion);